Onyx-Capital-Technology/onyx-api-client/README.md

 * an `id` string which can be used to correlate requests with responses
 * a `method` string which indicates the type of request

 All requests will receive a response back from the server, with the same `id` and `method` as the request, provided the `method` is valid.
-If the `method` is invalid, the server will respond with an error.
+If the `method` is invalid, the server will terminate the connection without response.

 A valid request, that is a request with a valid method, will receive a response with the following schema